straker/livingcss/README.md

 * `allSections` - List of all sections, not sorted and not nested.
 * `scripts` - List of all JS files to load in the style guide.
 * `sections` - List of all root sections (sections without a parent) and their children.
+List will be sorted by `options.sectionOrder`.
 * `stylesheets` - List of all CSS files to load in the style guide.
 If the `options.loadcss` option is set, this list will contain all css files used to generate the style guide.
 * `title` - Title of the style guide.